qutip/qutip-qoc/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/30293d7b8eb249f8d679/maintainability)](https://codeclimate.com/github/qutip/qutip-qoc/maintainability)
 [![Coverage Status](https://coveralls.io/repos/github/qutip/qutip-qoc/badge.svg)](https://coveralls.io/github/qutip/qutip-qoc)

-The qutip-qoc package used to be a module ``qutip.qoc`` under [QuTiP (Quantum Toolbox in Python)](http://qutip.org/index.html).
+The qutip-qoc package used to be a module ``qutip.control`` followed by ``qutip-qtrl`` under [QuTiP (Quantum Toolbox in Python)](http://qutip.org/index.html).
 From QuTiP 5.0, the community has decided to decrease the size of the core QuTiP package by reducing the external dependencies, in order to simplify maintenance.
 Hence a few modules are separated from the core QuTiP and will become QuTiP family packages.
 They are still maintained by the QuTiP team but hosted under different repositories in the [QuTiP organization](https://github.com/qutip).

-The qutip-qoc package, QuTiP quantum information processing, aims at providing basic tools for quantum computing simulation both for simple quantum algorithm design and for experimental realization.
+The qutip-qoc package, QuTiP quantum optimal control, aims at providing advanced tools for the optimal control of quantum devices.
-Compared to other libraries for quantum information processing, qutip-qoc puts additional emphasis on the physics layer and the interaction with the QuTiP package.
+Compared to other libraries for quantum optimal control, qutip-qoc puts additional emphasis on the physics layer and the interaction with the QuTiP package.
-The package offers two different approaches for simulating quantum circuits, one with `QubitCircuit` calculating unitary evolution under quantum gates by matrix product, another called `Processor` using open system solvers in QuTiP to simulate noisy quantum device.
+The package offers support for both the CRAB and GRAPE methods.

-If you would like to know the future development plan and ideas, have a look at the [discussion panel](https://github.com/qutip/qutip-qoc/discussions) as well as the [qutip documentation for ideas](https://qutip.org/docs/latest/development/ideas.html).
+If you would like to know the future development plan and ideas, have a look at the [qutip documentation for ideas](https://qutip.org/docs/latest/development/ideas.html).

 Quick start
 -----------